 NYC has over 2,000 bridges but if you aren’t a commuter, then you’ve most likely only heard of one NYC bridge: the Brooklyn Bridge.
-To be fair, the Brooklyn Bridge is iconic; it was, arguably, the greatest feat of engineering of the nineteenth century.
+To be fair, the Brooklyn Bridge is iconic; it was, arguably, the greatest feat of engineering in the nineteenth century.
 But if you only visit the Brooklyn Bridge during your trip to New York, you’re missing out.
 One other bridge definitely worth riding over is the Manhattan Bridge.
 Like the Brooklyn Bridge, the Manhattan Bridge spans over the East River to connect the boroughs of Brooklyn and Manhattan, but that is where the similarities end.
 Read on to discover what makes the Manhattan Bridge a unique ride.

 What to expect on your ride:

 Compared to the Brooklyn Bridge, your ride on the Manhattan Bridge will be a breeze.
 Since the bridge isn’t a go-to tourist attraction, you won’t be competing for space with a crushing crowd of people.
 In fact, bikes have their own designated lane on the bridge barrier from the pedestrians.
 A couple of quirks of the Manhattan Bridge might make your ride less-than-idyllic, however: the B/D/N/Q subway lines use the bridge to cross between Brooklyn and Manhattan, so be prepared for some rumblings from the trains every few minutes.
-Also, although the Manhattan Bridge gives you stellar views of lower Manhattan and Brooklyn, that view is somewhat obscured by the bridge’s chicken wire fencing.
+Also, the Manhattan Bridge gives you stellar views of lower Manhattan and Brooklyn, that view is somewhat obscured by the bridge’s chicken wire fencing.

 A little known fact, a ride over the bridge provides a great photo-op of the NYC skyline, as well as the Brooklyn Bridge.